celery/celery/docs/userguide/configuration.rst

 Default: Disabled.

 The Redis backend supports SSL.
-The valid values of this options are the same as :setting:`broker_use_ssl`.
+This value must be set in the form of a dictionary.
+The valid key-value pairs are the same as the ones mentioned in the ``redis`` sub-section under :setting:`broker_use_ssl`.

 .. setting:: redis_max_connections